jasongrimes/grimesit-mm/_pages/services.md

 **Bare metal** servers can still be run in this day and age, especially if you enjoy that sort of thing.
-But personally, I'm over it and I think bare metal is only worth the trouble when an application's *resource usage doesn't match the horizontally scalable models* of the cloud providers.
+But for me bare metal is
+only worth the trouble when an application's resource usage doesn't match the horizontally scalable models of the cloud providers.

 ### Deployment and dev-ops